Written by Lucy Walton

 What are some signs of abnormal (or disordered) eating behaviours?

-Living in a society which normalises disordered eating can make identifying abnormalities difficult.
+Living in a society which normalises disordered eating can make it difficult to identify eating patterns which are not normal.
 Some signs that you might not be eating normally are:

 Skipping meals or snacks to ‘save’ for another meal

-Avoiding an entire food group e.g. carbohydrates or fatss
+Avoiding an entire food group e.g. carbohydrates or fats

 Labelling foods as ‘good’ and ‘bad’